Teoscar Hernández Player Props: Mariners vs. Rays

 - The pitching staff for the Rays has a collective 8.9 K/9, which ranks 11th in the league.

-- The Rays have a 3.59 team ERA that ranks second across all league pitching staffs.
+- The Rays have the second-ranked team ERA across all MLB pitching staffs (3.60).

-- The Rays rank 11th in baseball in home runs allowed (86 total, one per game).
+- Rays pitchers combine to rank 11th in baseball in home runs surrendered (87 total, one per game).

+- Glasnow makes the start for the Rays, his seventh of the season.
+He is 2-1 with a 4.45 ERA and 45 strikeouts in 30 1/3 innings pitched.

-- In his last appearance on Thursday, June 22, the lefty went 3 2/3 innings against the Kansas City Royals, allowing two earned runs while surrendering four hits.
+- In his most recent time out on Sunday, the righty tossed five innings against the Kansas City Royals, giving up one earned run while surrendering four hits.

+- The 29-year-old has put up a 4.45 ERA and 13.4 strikeouts per nine innings across six games this season, while allowing a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.